 As a marketing agency that focuses on helping law firms grow, we know that networking plays a big role in your success strategy.
 And business cards are a valuable resource when it comes to networking.
-But with digital media on the rise, you might be wondering if traditional print business cards will remain relevant and help grow your law firm’s client base or if digital business cards are a better fit for your firm.
+But with digital media on the rise, you might be wondering if traditional print business cards will remain relevant and help grow your law firm’s client base or if digital business cards are a better fit for your law firm.
 In recent years, digital business cards have grown in popularity due to their convenience in a professional, and increasingly remote, environment with many companies offering these services.

 What are digital business cards?